ISU-STRIPS/STRIPS/README.md

 The newly available data should be in an R package, e.g.
 [STRIPSMeta](https://github.com/ISU-STRIPS/STRIPSMeta).
-Ideally, this package git repository is under the [ISU-STRIPS organization](https://github.com/ISU-STRIPS) on [github](https://github.com/).
+Ideally, this package is git repository is under the [ISU-STRIPS organization](https://github.com/ISU-STRIPS) on [github](https://github.com/).